The Botto House

 Marker series.
 This marker is included in the National Historic Landmarks, and the

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 American Labor Museum (here, next to this marker); In Memoriam - U.S.S.
-Maine, Destroyed in Havana Harbor (approx. 0.2 miles away); The Allied Textile Printing Site (approx. 1.3 miles away); “Lou’s On First” (approx. 1.4 miles away); John P. Holland’s First Submarine (approx. 1.4 miles away); a different marker also named The Allied Textile Printing Site (approx. 1.4 miles away); Christopher Columbus Monument (approx. 1.4 miles away); Federici Park (approx. 1.4 miles away).
+Maine, Destroyed in Havana Harbor (approx. 0.2 miles away); The Allied Textile Printing Site (approx. 1.3 miles away); Mary Ellen Kramer (approx. 1.3 miles away); “Lou’s On First” (approx. 1.4 miles away); John P. Holland’s First Submarine (approx. 1.4 miles away); a different marker also named The Allied Textile Printing Site (approx. 1.4 miles away); Christopher Columbus Monument (approx. 1.4 miles away).
 Touch for a list and map of all markers in Haledon.

 Categories. • Industry & Commerce • Labor Unions • Women •